cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 # Graph-Based Models

 A powerful class of methods treats the financial system as a graph, linking entities like users, accounts, devices, IP addresses, merchants, etc.
-Fraudulent activity often involves networks: groups of fraudsters might share information (e.g., using the same stolen cards or devices), or a single fraudster might operate many accounts that transact with each other.
 Graph-based models aim to exploit these relational structures to detect fraud patterns that single-transaction models might miss.
-The rise of [Graph Neural Networks](https://en.wikipedia.org/wiki/Graph_neural_network) (GNNs) in recent years has led to many applications in fraud detection.[^23]
+Groups of fraudsters might share information (e.g., using the same stolen cards or devices), or a single fraudster might operate many accounts that transact with each other.
+Classical graph algorithms can then be applied, such as community detection[^25] and link analysis (e.g., PageRank on the fraud graph).

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2025/2025-04-03/suspicious-subgraphs.png alt: "Illustration of entity linkages in transaction fraud" %}